-Craig knew or went to high school with many of them including Jim Gustafson and Phil Jones, founding members of the rock band POOBAH.
+Along with Phil Keaggy, Craig went to high school with a number of super-talented musicians including Jim Gustafson and Phil Jones, founding members of the rock band POOBAH.
 Phil Jones, who died of cancer 2008, was considered one of greatest bass players in the country.
 This website is dedicated to his memory.

 Many FM stations at that time in the greater Cleveland and Pittsburgh area pioneered underground, progressive and free-form rock which later evolved into album and classic rock formats as they became more commercialized.

-By the late ‘70’s disco dominated the dance floors and Craig became a popular disc jockey at local teen dances with his “Port-a-Party” sound system that was the beginning of RobertSound™.
+By the late ‘70’s dance music dominated the scene and Craig became a popular disc jockey at local dances and night clubs with his “Port-a-Party” sound system that was the beginning of RobertSound™.
 Craig also produced radio spots for the TOMORROW CLUB, and several outdoor rock concerts held in the area during those years.
-Bands such as Boston, Brian Auger, Trapeze, Heart, Michael Stanley Band, Stanley Clark, Billy Cobham, Ronnie Montrose, The Tubes…if you were up and coming or on your way back-down you played Youngstown’s TOMORROW CLUB and their affiliate THE AGORA in Cleveland.
+Bands such as Boston, Brian Auger, Trapeze, Heart, Michael Stanley Band, Stanley Clark, Billy Cobham, Ronnie Montrose, The Tubes…if you were up and coming, you played Youngstown’s TOMORROW CLUB and its affiliate, THE AGORA in Cleveland.

-Craig now resides in Phoenix where he and his son Rob have dusted-off Craig’s guitars and have begun laying down digital tracks of some of Craig’s original compositions.
-In-addition to playing percussion Rob is a skilled webmaster and budding recording engineer.
+Craig now resides in Phoenix where he and his son Rob have dusted-off Craig’s guitars and begun laying down digital tracks of some of Craig’s original compositions.
+In-addition to playing percussion, Rob is a skilled webmaster and budding recording engineer.